In the notes that follow, I will share some highlights – mainly as a way for me to document some reflections, while they are still fresh in my mind.

 The hex bar deadlift, in my anecdotal experience, is a remarkably good exercise for building strength.
 About one session with the hex bar, followed by a week for recovery, works well for me.
 As I’ve noted at a previous post, the hex bar requires skill, in the execution of the lift.
 The hip-hinge movement has to be strongly in place, and the back has to be kept in a neutral alignment:

-[Update: Truly amazing: On Nov.
-29, 2018, at a workout at the Humber Fitness Centre, I noted that the two metal bars, which had served as a positioning stand for the hex bar at that facility, had been removed from the hex bar.]
+Update: On Nov.
+29, 2018, at a workout at the Humber Fitness Centre, I noted that the two metal bars, which had served as a positioning stand for the hex bar at that facility, had been removed from the hex bar.
+I have since then learned that the two metal bars – the “kickstand” handles, as they are also called – are not welded onto the bar.
+They screw into the bar.
+Knowing that, I now know it was easy enough to remove the handles.

 For at least one night, we stayed at the Stay Inn, close to Sherway Gardens and close to the new Farm Boy outlet at Brown’s Line and Evans Ave.
 The Stay Inn is a place that I remember from the organizing of the MCHS 2015 reunion, that I was involved with – MCHS being the abbreviation for Malcolm Campbell High School in Montreal, from which I graduated in 1963.